demisto/content/Integrations/AutofocusV2/README.md

-## Overview
----

-AutoFocus contextual threat intelligence brings speed, consistency, and precision to threat investigation.
+Use the AutoFocus v2 integration to contextualize threat intelligence and bring speed, consistency, and precision to threat investigation.

 ## Use Cases
 * Query samples / sessions